 Trips they're great for: Winter trips where you want to keep your feet warm, but where you don't plan to do a lot of trekking over ice or snow.

-*Note: I had to size up in these in order to accommodate thicker socks.
+*Note: I had to size up in these a full size in order to accommodate thicker socks.

 For winter travel, I recommend picking up some Heat Holders socks (seriously the WARMEST socks I own!).